vasilakisfil/Introspected-REST/README.md

 By outputing a whole bunch of hypermedia-related information to the clients that, after all, might never use them is a bad practice.

-### 7.1 REST-compliant APIs by downplaying the capabilities
+### 7.1.1 Making an API REST-compliant by downplaying the capabilities
 Someone could argue that we require all APIs to support features that shouldn't.
 For instance, we could have a weather API with `application/vnd.weather+json` Media Type that is only supposed to provide a single attribute with its value: